graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 ```

 ## The FileUpload Scalar
-The following properties on the `FileUpload` scalar can be useful:
+The following properties on the `FileUpload` C# class can be useful:

 * `FileName` - The name of the file that was uploaded.
 This property will be null if a non-file form field is referenced.
 * `MapKey` - The key value used to place this file within a variable collection.
 This is usually the form field name on the multi-part request.